kyleko1234/myEasyLedger/rest_api/Documentation/JournalEntry/Transaction.md

 2. Sum total debits and credits of the resulting LineItems.
 3. Add a LineItem to the front of the array:
 	1. accountId, accountName are taken from the 'fromAccount'  of the Transaction
-	2. amount of this LineItem is the total credits of the rest of the line items minus the total debits
-	3. isCredit = false
+	2. If total debits >= total credits, make this LineItem isCredit = true, with total debits - total credits as the amount.
+Otherwise if credits > debits, make isCredit false, with total credits - debits as the amount.
 	4. description should be the same as the description of the Transaction.
 4. Populate the JournalEntry fields from the Transaction fields: organizationId, personId, description, journalEntryDate, journalEntryId should all remain the same.

+# Endpoints
+Retrieve a single transaction by JournalEntryId: GET `/transaction/{journalEntryId}`